simulogics/prosperousuniverse-docs/content/wiki/faq/_index.md

 - Liquid resources require a RIG
 - Minerals & ores require a EXT

-Do note that many resources can be in any of the three states and the building required to extract may vary.
+Do note that many resources can be in any of the three states and the building required to extract the material may vary.